johnchque/quartz-website/content/about.md

 Before enrolling in this master's program, I worked for around 5 years as a software developer at <a href="https://www.md-systems.ch/en" target="_blank">MD Systems GmbH</a>, the top <a href="https://www.drupal.org/">Drupal</a> contributor in Switzerland.

 I am an advocate of multidisciplinarity and collaboration.
 This allowed me to create my own initiatives related to mental health awareness, sustainability, music, video production, and game design.
-You can see all my previous projects <a href="/project">here</a>.
+You can see all my previous projects [[projects|here]].

 On the side, I focus on developing my <a href="/garden">digital garden</a> where I upload my own essays and notes.